fajarcandraaa/go-scraper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a technical assessment test for Sr. Backend Engineer role candidate at Brick.
-For the technical assessment test is about how to scraping data from marketplace using golang.
+This is a little project about how to scraping data from marketplace using golang and gocolly library.

 ## About code structure
 I'll sort by flow :